Lucki/mod-manager/Readme.md

 Mod sets can be defined in the configuration file and sets are temporarily changeable with `--set`.
 Sets can have any number of mods and can even be nested.
+An empty `""` set name does not apply any mod files.

 There are a two ways to handle mods:
 * Run `mod-manager activate` on login and `mod-manager deactivate` on logout